KatsuteDev/Mal4J/faq.md

 ### WARNING: An illegal reflective access operation has occurred

+This warning is no longer present as of `2.7.5^`, consider updating this dependency.

 *(this warning does not affect the library in any way)*

 In order to make this library function on Java 8-10, reflection is used in order to make PATCH requests work correctly.